 To the Mountains: Where to Stay in Vail

 The town itself is packed with restaurants, bars and cafés, its modern edifices backed by behemoths for mountains.
 Fine-dining and festivals make up the activities in a town known for its colourful building façades, serene gardens and ski slopes of varying difficulties for both beginners and experienced skiers pretending they’re capable on a black slope.
 And hey, it’s just outside Denver, just in case you’re scared of being far from a big city.
-Here’s our Plum Guide review of where to stay in Vail.
+Here at Plum Guide, we've thought of everything, and designed this guide specifically for you, so put your feet up and read our review of where to stay in Vail.

 The town centre